-This amendment, which is suggested by the Law Society of England and Wales, requires an assessor to take into account any provision of a code of practice or failure to comply with a code of practice during any criminal or civil proceedings, bringing the Bill in line with the like provision in the Mental Capacity Act.
+This amendment, which is suggested by the Law Society of England and Wales, requires an assessor to take into account any provision of a code of practice or failure to comply with a code of practice

-"(1A) Guidance issued under subsection (1) cannot be published until the Secretary of State by regulations made by statutory instrument so provides.
-(1B) When draft regulations are laid before Parliament in accordance with section 54, the guidance to which they relate must also be laid before Parliament."
+- "(1A) Guidance issued under subsection (1) cannot be published until the Secretary of State by regulations made by statutory instrument so provides. - "(1B) When draft regulations are laid before Parliament in accordance with section 54, the guidance to which they relate must also be laid before Parliament."